 (please include photo credit)

-Director, Institute for Popular Music; Professor of Music and Chair of the Music Department; Professor of Theory, Eastman School of Music
+Director, Institute for Popular Music; Director, Institute for Performing Arts; Professor of Music, Department of Music; Professor of Theory, Eastman School of Music

 Arts, Sciences, and Engineering